-Figure 16.
-What is your greatest obstacle when it comes to training successfully?
+Figure 12.
+What do you do to take care of your mental health as an athlete?
+Continued.
 Respondents were able to select all that applied.
-Red color represents the percentage of respondents that selected each response.
+Red color represents the percentage of survey respondents that selected each response.

 Discovering what athletes did to take care of their mental health was next in the survey.
-Participants were able to select numerous responses and results are shown in Figures 17 and 18.
+Participants were able to select numerous responses and results are shown in Figures 11 and 12.
 The most selected responses in order were spending time with teammates, spending time outdoors, and scheduling downtime.
 Ways this can translate to the design of a facility can be large windows to bring nature indoors and including areas that foster relationships between the athletes.
 Having this knowledge helps reduce athletic burnout since mental health issues were indicated to be a great contributor.